gsevel/meteor_finder/README.md

 This project requires Python 3, the haversine and the requests package.

-First install pipenv, then:
+First install pipenv, then run script.

 '''
 pipenv install
-pipenv meteorite_finder.py'
+pipenv run python meteorites/meteorite_finder.py
 '''